owen-it/laravel-auditing-doc/troubleshooting.md

 After upgrading the table schema for **4.1.x**, don't forget to set the `updated_at` values to match the ones from `created_at`.

 Read the [upgrading](/docs/{{version}}/upgrading) documentation for more information.

+## Pivot value change not saved

+For now there is an [issue related to pivot](https://github.com/owen-it/laravel-auditing/issues/58).
+Laravel doesn't provide events related to pivot change, so it's a limitation on this library, for now.